-It was a neighborhood parish in Logrono operating a by-donation albergue staffed with volunteers.
+It was a neighborhood parish in Logrono operating a by-donation Albergue staffed with volunteers.
 It’s a particularly clean, well-run place accommodating about fifty pilgrims in one large room full of the ubiquitous Camino bunk beds.
-The night we were there, the place was occupied almost entirely with exuberant young people in their twenties.
+The night we were there, the place was occupied almost entirely by exuberant young people in their twenties.
 An Italian culinary school student and his new German friend offered to cook dinner for forty – a typical filling pilgrim meal served at one immense table.
 Introductions all around, prayers and songs afterward.
 I’m still moved when I recall how that room glowed with love and warmth and energy that lingered through a multilingual service afterward in the adjacent darkened church.

-At La Faba, an albergue high in the Leon hills on the ascent to O Cebriero, an elderly German man hosts evening vespers in a venerable church on the property.
+At La Faba, an Albergue high in the Leon hills on the ascent to O Cebriero, an elderly German man hosts evening vespers in a venerable church on the property.
 A priest from a nearby village leads participants in prayers in several languages.
-I volunteer for what I thought was a reading in English but what turns out to be a ritual foot-washing.
-It is definitely a ritual wash, since I’m certain that all those in attendance have taken advantage of the excellent shower facilities at the end of their day’s walk.
+I volunteer for what I thought was reading in English but what turns out to be a ritual foot-washing.
+It is definitely a ritual wash since I’m certain that all those in attendance have taken advantage of the excellent shower facilities at the end of their day’s walk.
 As it turns out, I’m a washee, not a washer.
 No matter.
 To end the service, we sing, somewhat surprisingly to me, in English, “We Shall Overcome.”
 Everyone seems to know the words.

-As we are filing out, a German woman rises to sing.
+As we are filling out, a German woman rises to sing.
 It is a poignant Schubert piece from his Wintereisse, a collection of songs portraying the allegorical journey of a lonely heart.
 I speak to her outside the church afterward, tell her as best I can how beautiful it was.
 She tells me it was a favorite song of her father’s.